victoriadrake/open-mscs/docs/course-notes/intro-information-security.md

 - Local variables (referenced as offset to EBP, eg. `EBP - 4`)
 - Base pointer (EBP) for current stack frame

 The stack starts at higher memory addresses and "grows down" in memory (towards lower memory addresses).
 The heap starts at lower memory addresses "grows upward" (toward higher memory address).
-See [Smashing The Stack For Fun And Profit](stack_smashing.pdf).
+See [Smashing The Stack For Fun And Profit (PDF)](stack_smashing.pdf).

 ### Reading x86